tuancanhit/dockers/README.md

-Docker for macOS - already work on M1Pro
-Each service have specific folder with file docker-compose.yml
+Docker for macOS - already work on M1Pro, each service have specific folder with file docker-compose.yml